The horizon is not so far as we can see, but as far as we can imagine

 So, I had ideas and notions galore.

 Piling Pelion upon Ossa (IYKYK) was a lifetime of American propaganda about Iran.
-And a lifetime’s worth a propaganda is hard to escape, no matter how open-minded a person you are.
+And a lifetime’s worth a propaganda is hard to escape, no matter how open-minded a person you are, or how supererogatory you aspire to be.
 Yet again, I persevered and walked through my fear.

 I add these far too verbose prefatory remarks because they produced a multitude of preconceived notions about Iran.
 Frankly, I’m too embarrassed to describe what my expectations were.
 I’ll simply be charitable and go with juvenile.